Most homesteaders choose to keep chickens as part of an effort to put quality, humanely raised, and incredibly inexpensive food on the table.

 If you make your own cheese from the milk provided by the goats and cows on your homestead, the chickens will think it is Christmas day if you share the leftover whey, or even soured milk with them.

 Plant some roots for the chickens to help them boost their carbohydrate intake – which is essential to both quality and quantity of laid eggs.
 Roots suggested to cultivate for chickens include: yams, ginger, sweet potatoes, radishes, garlic (small amounts) and turnips.

 Use 5-gallon buckets or baby pools to grow rice if you do not have a natural area on your homestead conducive to cultivating rice.
 The chickens and other poultry birds can eat cooked white or brown rice but should not be fed uncooked rice.

-There are many ways to feed your chickens for free or nearly free without reducing the amount of nutrients they need to remain healthy, put on weight, and lay magnificent eggs.
+There are many ways to feed your chickens without buying feed or nearly free without reducing the amount of nutrients they need to remain healthy, put on weight, and lay magnificent eggs.

 In fact, adopting an old-fashioned and traditional way of feeding chickens could actually boost their nutrient intake and overall health.

 Raising chickens in a healthy and affordable manner allows homesteaders to collect eggs cheaper than they can be purchased on grocery store shelves.

 If you rely solely or primarily on commercially manufactured chicken feed when raising poultry birds, those eggs being laid in your chicken coop are likely costing you double what the cartons of eggs from factory farms sell for at the corner grocery store.

 Keep a log of your natural chicken feeding efforts to better gauge how they are working.
 The log should include the time and any money spent establishing your new feeding style, egg production specifics, healthy chick yield, mature bird health, and butcher weight of meat birds.